realthunder/asm3-wiki/Topological-Naming.md

 feature inside, and you'll need to recompute the entire document to get the updated element map.

+The default `StringHasher.Threshold` is zero, meaning that all string will be stored in the table without crypto hashing.
+This is because the original string content is important to trace back modeling history.
+Tracing back history is not need to maintain a stable element reference, however, it is useful in other applications, such as view provider element color mapping.

 There is one more important details that is handled inside `ComplexGeoData` and `TopoShape`.
 Most of the shape building involves multiple steps.
-It is not possible to only hash the element names at the very last step, i.e right before the final shape is stored into a `PropertyPartShape`, because there is no easy way to preserve prefix and/or postfix, which are important for querying related geometry elements (see [[here|Topological-Naming-Algorithm#user-content-fillet]]).
+To make it maker API user to use, we do not demand only hashing in the very last modeling step, which means that it is possible to hash more than once from the input shape element name to the final result shape element mapped names.
 However, if we hash element names in the intermediate steps, where the shapes produced are not persisted, it is possible to have lost the string ID when restoring the document, causing unwanted element name change.
 To